A session with Steven Manchester

 The novel also addresses the theme of change in society for both good and evil and how we have often traded modern "must-haves" for the simple pleasures of the not so distant past.
 A bittersweet tone underlies much of the narrative.
 Most of all, Pressed Pennies is a tale of love and second chances and affirms that love can come at any stage of life if we are just open.
 This is a book that is sure to warm your heart.” - Roberta Austin, The Compulsive Reader (GA)

 When gathering your reviews, maintain a list of both national and international, indicating the state or foreign country from which they were received.
-Through these blurbs, your book can automatically be perceived as national or international, and perceptions are everything when it comes to selling your project.
+Through simple reviews (blurbs), your book can automatically be perceived as national or international, and perceptions are everything when it comes to selling your project.

 POST-PUBLICATION BOOK REVIEWS APPROACH: